 John Kuot, 2020 Scholarship recipient

 Ring was awarded the 2019 Leadership Victoria Alumni Scholarship for the Folio Leadership Program.
-The Scholarship was offered by the LV Foundation in partnership with 2017 Folio Program Alumni (prior to forming CALD2LEAD), targeting an aspiring leader seeking to impact their community.
+The Scholarship was co-funded by the LV Foundation in partnership with 2017 Folio Program Alumni including the co-founders of CALD2LEAD).

 Ring’s biggest takeaway from Folio was learning how to influence interactions positively.
 “Now I have a softer mind and heart; it’s not just ultimatums.
 I learned that everyone’s stories matter.
 Listening to them is vital.”

 Folio took him out of his comfort zone, giving him the confidence to open himself up to the world.
 “It makes you willing to take the risks, risks you can manage because you have the leadership skills to mitigate the risks.”

 Ring was recently appointed as a Field Manager at The Australian Bureau of Statistics.